 The Hydro Complex model implies a collection of hydrologic features that form a hydrologically closed system.
 The union of a catchment, its inflow and outflow (conceptualized as outfalls) is realized by typical hydrologic features to form a single hydrologic complex.
 A topological realization of the logical catchment is always of higher topological dimension than the realization of the corresponding outfall in terms of a topological boundary.
 For example, a linear flowpath realizing a catchment may be understood as an edge between inflow and outflow nodes; the areal realization of a catchment as a face bounded by linear inflow and outflow.

 The Hydro Complex model allows the realization of a logical outfall to be any arbitrary location with various realizations of its own.
 Such a 'real' outfall provides an identifiable reference feature to which alternative catchment realizations may refer.
 This very general outfall feature supports establishment of topological relationships between hydrographic features, or between hydrographic and hydrometric features.
-The Hydro Complex model also allows for catchments to be recognized through reference to an outfall even if stream networks, catchment areas or watersheds are not available.
+The Hydro Complex model also allows for catchments to be recognized through reference to an outfall even if stream networks, catchment areas or catchment boundary are not available.
 It is intended that hydrological reporting applications may use this model without the full complexity and detail of scientific catchment models.

 Catchment

-The HY_Catchment feature type represents a hydrologically determined feature through association an outfall, and the logical network of catchments that forms a connected network of smaller catchments and outfalls within the catchment.
+The HY_Catchment feature type represents a hydrologically determined feature through association with an outfall, and the logical network of catchments that forms a connected network of smaller catchments and outfalls within the catchment.
 Each HY_Catchment may provide association between its many realizations within a hydrologically determined hydrologic complex.
 These realizations include both geometric and topological realizations such as an edge 'bounded' by inflow and outflow nodes.
 HY_Catchment is an abstract class and may be further specialized with respect to catchment interaction.